 From this point on, the July festival never reaches its previous heights for Sophie, despite some more very agreeable opportunities to dance, and by the end 'les feuilles d'ornements et les fougères sont desséchées, rétrécies, brisées.
-Leur parfum s'est évaporé pour être remplacé par des relents de bière et de vieille urine' (Teissier-Landgraf 2004: 125).
-The thematics and poetics of scent which dominated the first half of the passage are replaced by images of what anthropologist Deborah Jackson (2011) has called 'dysplacement', the opposite of the threat of the immigrant or lower class person to the one in power.
-Dysplacement occurs when foreign influences and scents have rendered the local setting objectionable and alien to the indigenous inhabitants, and even one's own body can feel invaded and alienated from the subject through this process (Jackson 2011: 608).
-Here, the local 'parfum' is gone, and the smell of urine and even excrement on the beach, mixed with the odours of the reef and the shimmering of the stars, which earlier seemed to be simply other forms of embodied experience, have been replaced by merely stale 'relents', stinking leftovers detached from the body.
-10
+Leur parfum s'est évaporé pour être remplacé par des relents de bière et de vieille urine' (125).
+The thematics and poetics of scent which dominated the first half of the chapter are replaced by images of what anthropologist Deborah Jackson (2011) has called 'dysplacement,' the opposite of the threat of the immigrant or lower class person to the one in power.
+Dysplacement occurs when foreign influences and scents have rendered the local setting objectionable and alien to the indigenous inhabitants, and even one's own body can feel invaded and alienated from the subject through this process (2011: 608).
+Here, the local 'parfum' is gone, and the smell of urine and even excrement on the beach, mixed with the odors of the reef and the shimmering of the stars, which earlier seemed to be simply other forms of embodied experience, have been replaced by merely stale 'relents,' stinking leftovers detached from the body.10

-Teissier-Landgraf thus situates Sophie's struggle within the larger context of the Tahitian colonial and sexual experience: the first Europeans to arrive discovered and exploited un-covered Tahitian (female) bodies, then the missionaries and the colonial government tried to cover what had been un-covered.
-The choice of a young female narrator is, in the context of this sexualized colonial history, an especially important one.
-Since she is half French, there is the delicious irony of Sophie's arrival in French Polynesia, mirroring the arrivals of those male European 'voyageurs' who came before her.
-In effect, by casting her 'voyageur' as a half-Tahitian demie impatient to discover her roots, Teissier-Landgraf overturns the traditional writing of the European male discovery of Tahiti.
-As we have seen, Sophie's Tahitian discoveries tend to be of a very different order than those of Bougainville and his ilk.
-The image of Sophie as explorer of Tahiti is also complicated in the double discovery it entails: as she explores Tahiti and its sensations in an open, non-acquisitive fashion, she also explores and discovers her own body through these experiences.
-At the same time, she is half-Tahitian, and endures great conflict with her French mother.
-In Hutu Pāinu, this mother-daughter conflict is magnified; if we understand Sophie's mother as broadly representing France and the French colonizing presence in Tahiti, Sophie's struggle to escape her mother's plan for her resonates with the struggle of Tahitian women to escape Euro-French definition and dominance.
-This is just the reading of Sophie that Tahitian novelist Ari'irau proposes in her 2006 novel Matamimi, which is written as a letter to her own mixed-race daughter: she describes Sophie as 'La petite enfant à l'âme polynésienne chérie de tous sauf de sa mère la France' (Richard 2006: 13).
+Teissier-Landgraf thus situates Sophie's struggle within the larger context of the Tahitian colonial and sexual experience.
+The first Europeans to arrive discovered and aggressively exploited un-covered Tahitian (female) bodies, then the missionaries and the colonial government tried to cover what had been un-covered.
+Sophie's experience recapitulates this process, though in reverse.
+The choice of a young female narrator is, in the context of this sexualized colonial history, clearly an especially important one.
+Since she is half French, her arrival in French Polynesia ironically mirrors those of the male European voyagers who came before her.
+But as we have seen, Sophie's Tahitian discoveries tend to be of a very different order than those of Bougainville and his ilk, focusing on openness to perfusion rather than a desire for acquisition.
+Her encounters and experiences overturn the traditional European male writing of the discovery of Tahiti.

+The novel refuses a simplistic gendering of the events in terms of European male acquisitiveness and Tahitian female defensiveness, however.
+As already seen, Sophie endures great conflict with her French mother as well.
+Her mother and the Catholic school nuns broadly represent the forces of French female suppression of sensual experience.
+This involves both a degree of collaboration in the colonial endeavor described above, but also resistance to elements of its masculine sexual acquisitiveness.
+The novel is not shy about depicting the sexually aggressive instincts of Tahitian men, either, it should be noted.
+But if we understand Sophie's mother as broadly representing the repressive side of the French colonizing presence within Sophie's life, then her struggle to escape her mother's plans resonates with the struggle of Tahitian women to escape Euro-French definition and dominance.
+This is just the reading of Sophie that Tahitian novelist Ari'irau proposes in her own 2006 novel Matamimi, which is written as a letter to her own mixed-race daughter: she describes Sophie as 'La petite enfant à l'âme polynésienne chérie de tous sauf de sa mère la France' (13).